eugenetor/CI-OIDC-Sample/README.md

 Sign up through market place: [IBM Security Verify](https://www.ibm.com/us-en/marketplace/cloud-identity)
 3. **Clone this repo on your machine**
 `git clone https://github.com/ajcase/CI-OIDC-Sample/tree/big-commerce`
-4. **Create a Big Commerce Storefront** [Big Commerce](https://www.bigcommerce.com/) Can create an account for free with a two week free trial.
+4. **Create a Big Commerce Storefront** [Big Commerce](https://www.bigcommerce.com/) You can create an account for free with a two week free trial.

 **Note:** If you want to make modifications to the UI, this app is built in the [IBM's Carbon Design System](https://carbondesignsystem.com) using [Vanilla JS](https://the-carbon-components.netlify.com/) patterns.

 # Setup

-Following the steps below will ensure you will have a working local OIDC application.
+Following the steps below will ensure you will have a working local OIDC application with a Big Commerce Tenant

 1. **Create an OIDC App in Cloud Identity Connect**
 Go to the IBM Cloud Identity portal and create a new application.
 Choose the custom application option.
 In Sign-On Method, choose `Open ID Connect 1.0`.